 The Challenge of Balance

 As college parents, it is easy to feel overwhelmed as we consider the challenges that our students will be facing during their first year of transition.
-It is important that we arm our students with skills and a positive attitude so that they will be able to overcome challenges as they anticipate them and make some thoughtful decisions.
+It is important that we arm our students with skills and a positive attitude so that they will be able to overcome challenges and make some thoughtful decisions.
 The path may not be easy; there will be rocky times throughout the first year, but we can be especially proud of our students as they move forward to face these challenges.